GGAlanSmithee/learning-intel-x86-assembly/005_for_loop/005_for_loop.md

 ### cmp

-The reason why the result of an arithmetic instruciton is of interest in this example is that a `cmp` instruction is really a `sub` (subtraction) instruction, with the difference that with a `cmp`, the result is discarded.
+The reason why the result of an arithmetic instruction is of interest in this example is that a `cmp` instruction is really a `sub` (subtraction) instruction, with the difference that with a `cmp`, the result is discarded.
 As you can see in the above table, when the `cmp` operation is performed, depending on the result, certain flags will be set to certain values.
 As a matter of fact, all of the above flags are affected by a `cmp` instruction.
 See vol. 1 app.
 A of the [intel manual][intel].

 Knowing the above, if a comparison operation between two values equals true, then the `ZF` flag will be set to 0, and if not, it will be set to 1.
 In our case, we are checking for less than, which is indicated by the `SF` flag.
 If the result is negative (less than), then the `SF` flag will be set to 1.
 Looking at the manual, the conditional check also takes the `OF` flag into account, to check for overflows, which makes a lot of sense.
 See vol. 1 app.
 B of the [intel manual][intel] for a really good table on condition codes.